viperproject/tutorial/tutorial/termination.md

 ## Abstract Functions

-Termination specifications may also be provided for abstract functions, i.e., those without a body, but Viper won't (and can't) check that they are actually valid.
-However, when an abstract function is invoked, the previously described call-site checks are made.
+Termination specifications may also be provided for abstract functions, i.e., those without a body.
+For such functions, Viper still checks that the specifications are well-defined, which includes that pre- and postconditions terminate.
+Moreover, when an abstract function is invoked, the previously described call-site checks are made.

-When Viper performs a call-graph analysis to determine mutually recursive functions, abstract functions are assumed to not be mutually recursive.
+When Viper performs a call-graph analysis to determine (mutually) recursive functions, abstract functions are assumed to not (mutually) recurse through their omitted bodies.

 ## Statement Termination (Experimental) {#term_statements}